RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

 Knowing that the basic functionality of the machine works, I continue testing by using the Commodore 128 for normal operation: playing games, watching demos, loading from datasette and floppy, and using cartridges.
 I cannot find any issues with this machine.
 I also pay special attention to the video to ensure that there are no glitches in the graphics—I cannot see any abnormalities.

-Below is a gallery with pictures from the testing. **NOTE:** The image quality is not the best due to a low quality video capture device.
+Below is a gallery with pictures from the testing. **NOTE:** The image quality is not the best due to a low-quality video capture device.

 <p align="center" float="left">
     <img src="Images/Test_20.png" alt="Description" width="180">